Pahoa town in Puna (off beat, funky and really cool places to visit)

-People really love or hate Pahoa – it just gives off that vibe and attitude to love or hate it.
-In the heart of the Puna district, Pahoa town is funky with western style storefronts, run down and brightly colored buildings with wooden boardwalks, vintage stores and a terrific great dining scene with some delicious eateries to choose from.
+People really love or hate Pahoa town – it just gives off that vibe and attitude to love or hate it.
+In the heart of the Puna district, Pahoa town is funky with western style store fronts, run down and brightly colored buildings with wooden boardwalks, vintage stores and a terrific great dining scene with some delicious eateries to choose from.

 The juxtaposition of old town vs the newer parts of town is a bit jarring especially when you have to drive from the newer parts at the roundabout where the new shopping areas are located and leads to the old parts of town.
 In any case it works for locals and visitors to visit the old section and then go to the newer areas for sundries, shopping and other dining out options.

-The Older town section remains unchanged with slowly decaying Hawaiian western style architecture and rustic wooden boardwalk areas.
+The Older part of Paho town remains unchanged with slowly decaying Hawaiian western style architecture and rustic wooden boardwalk areas.
 You can stroll the area quickly and even check out the Pahoa Lava Museum with some interesting pictures, artifacts and other finds to educate you to the lava intrusions into town and the surrounding areas.

 The newer parts of the town at Malama Market area and the New Puna Kai shopping center have that distinct Hawaiian western motif architecture which fits in okay to the surroundings and direct access from the roundabout.
 In any case it works for quick access to local needs like the bank, hardware store, gym, a fancy grocery stored called Malama and many dining options at both shopping centers.